 These days, printers come in all different price ranges, but if you're on the hunt for something more affordable, it can still be a little challenging to find the best printer on a budget.
 However, you don't need to break the bank to find good-performing printers at a reasonable price.
 Although printers often go on sale, we've chosen printers that have a low Recommended Retail Price (RRP) rather than a low sale price so that even when there isn't a discount available, they remain very affordable picks.

 We've tested over 100 printers, and below are our recommendations for the best cheap printers you can buy.
 You can also check out our recommendations for the best printers with cheap ink, the best wireless printers, and the best home printers.

-Unfortunately, since it lacks a sheetfed scanner, any multi-page documents need to be scanned manually.
-Its cartridge system is quite bad, with very low page yields for both black and color pages, so you may need to replace the whole cartridge if just one color of ink runs out.
-However, high-yield cartridges are available and should last you longer, though we haven't tested them.
-All in all, this is a decent printer if you need something for occasional prints and don't want to pay too much money upfront.
+Unfortunately, it doesn't have a sheetfed scanner, so processing multi-page documents could take a while.
+It also prints color documents slowly, and it only has one color cartridge, so you'll need to replace the whole cartridge if just one color of ink runs out.
+However, high-yield cartridges are available and should last longer, though we haven't tested them.
+All in all, this is a reasonably good printer if you only need to print occasionally and don't want to pay too much upfront.

 The best inexpensive printer for photos that we've tested is the Canon PIXMA TR4520.
 It's an all-in-one inkjet that produces impressive-looking photos, with clear details and decently accurate, vibrant colors.
 While its color document page yields are poor, the cost-per-print for photos is satisfactory, so you shouldn't spend too much over time.

 It has very good scanning features, with a flatbed scanner with hinges that can lift slightly for scanning thicker items like magazines, an automatic document feeder, and built-in fax.
 The connectivity options are decent, including Ethernet and a direct connection to your computer, and wireless options like Apple AirPrint and Mopria Print Service.